Midwife in the Tire Swing

 Lucy chokes back a snappy reply.

 “After a harrowing experience like that a guy requires fortification.
 Don’t ask me to say when, that’s what I say,” says George, holding out his glass which has survived the skid intact.
-Lucy/Gladstone gives George four fingers of scotch over his ice and studies the drink appreciatively before handing it over.
-He congratulates the Sunday visitor on his balance and reflexes.
+His host gives George four fingers of scotch over his ice and studies the drink appreciatively before handing it over.
+He congratulates the Sunday visitor on his balance and reflexes.”

 Azalea’s gaze is trailing absently after the departing Cat, diminishing over the patterned linoleum and through the kitchen door to where backyard baseball was forming up.
 Her eyes have the forgetful, misty glaze of a childless middle age.
 Her half-turn on the velvet sofa reveals very much of her very marvelous legs.

 “‘Sooo...’
 Azalea synthesizes.
 Thesis, hypothesis, synthesis.
 In loco parentis, they have quelled the rebel child.
-Now normal, Catherine Armstrong goes out to raise hell with the other kids.
-A flicker of genius has been indulged and left to gutter under the blanket of patronage.
 Cat the child will allow her resentments to grow and ripen.
 Soon she will celebrate her one hundred and eleventh birthday.

 “‘Sooo... only too marvelous, Azalea.
 You must spread them for us more often.’”

 The words are not said.
-This is an absent-minded lapse.
 Socially perfect, she has reverted to a careless posture.
 Sitting all day on a high stool at the cash register is what does it.
 Gladstone’s eyes swivel to follow the action; he catches himself and pulls back.
 Lucy’s eyes continue to stare.
 Conscious of her husband but not of Lucy, Azalea’s knees snap together, the tramway to the Promised Land temporarily out of order.

 “She’ll be back healthy as a horse and rosy as a pippin.”
 Azalea really says this.
 She does not mean Catherine, Lucy’s future wife, but her mother.
-Eurydice has tuberculosis.
+Euphrosyne has tuberculosis.
 For the Consumption, a trip to the mountains.
 Horses and apples speak of health.
-Azalea’s veiled promise and Eurydice’s distant death are not to be spoken of.
+Azalea’s veiled promise and Euphrosyne’s distant death are not to be spoken of.

 next chapter »